jawad-nsu/papermod_fariha_portfolio/content/hireme.md

 ### Contact Me

 Want to have a professional chat with me?
-Feel free to drop a DM! :smile:
+Feel free to drop a DM! 😄

 These are the platforms you can find me on: